jyriruohoniemi/RBR_UI_Tests/README.md

 A personal project to test and practice Robot Framework test automation with Selenium.

-Featuring tests for some of the everyday use cases pertaining to the Red Bull Racing website @ redbullracing.com, such as checking drivers information, verifying mailing list functionality, logging in to the paddock and so on.
+Featuring tests for some of the everyday use cases pertaining to the Red Bull Racing website @ redbullracing.com.
+Including checking drivers information, verifying mailing list functionality, logging in to the paddock, checking social media handles and so on.

 ## Demo